 The following chart shows the performance of the Trend newsletter since the launch in April 2017.
-Closed positions reflect the realized gains (as of the end of the previous month) while positions listed as "open" are priced based on the value of the ETF or options contract(s) at the close of the last day of the month (gains are unrealized as of the month's end).
+Closed positions reflect the realized gains while positions listed as "open" are priced based on the value of the ETF or options contract(s) as of the date listed in the table (beneath the total returns).

 |Underlying||Option||Contracts/Shares||Open Price||Close Price||Return %||Net||Model|

 How do we maximize profits while minimizing drawdowns in our Trends newsletter?
 We rely on three distinct quantitative trading models.

 What to Expect from BetterBeta Trading's Trend newsletter service